 What clogs pores?
 Avoid common mistakes 🚨

-Having radiant, blemish-free skin, and most importantly, clogged pores, is a dream many of us dream of.
-Yet, we sometimes don't realize that by adopting a few bad habits, we're jeopardizing our skin's balance.
-If you feel like your complexion is often dull, spots appear inexplicably, or you have enlarged pores, it may be time to address a crucial question: what clogs pores?
+Having radiant, flawless skin, and above all, free of clogged pores, is a dream many of us cherish.
+Yet, we sometimes forget that by adopting a few bad habits, we jeopardize our skin's balance.
+If you feel your complexion is often dull, that breakouts appear inexplicably, or that you have enlarged pores, it might be time to address a crucial question: what clogs pores?

-In this article, we'll explore the main causes of clogged pores, common mistakes to avoid, and how to restore your skin's radiance with the right skincare routine!
+In this article, we'll explore the main causes of clogged pores, common mistakes to avoid, and how to restore your skin's radiance with a suitable skincare routine!

 What clogs pores?
 One culprit: sebum 🚨